dkzhang777/SlideCNA/README.md

               legend_height_bar = 1.5)
 ```

-so: Seurat object that contains a counts matrix and metadata with cell type annotations
+so: Seurat object that contains a counts matrix and metadata with cell type annotations \
-md: data.table of metadata of each bead (beads x annotations)
+md: data.table of metadata of each bead (beads x annotations)\
-gene_pos: data.table with columns for GENE, chr, start, end, rel_gene_pos (1 : # of genes on chromosome)
+gene_pos: data.table with columns for GENE, chr, start, end, rel_gene_pos (1 : # of genes on chromosome)\
-plotDir: output plot directory path
+plotDir: output plot directory path\
-OUPUT_DIRECTORY: output directory path
+OUPUT_DIRECTORY: output directory path\
-spatial: TRUE if using spatial information FALSE if not
+spatial: TRUE if using spatial information FALSE if not\
-roll_mean_window: integer number of adjacent genes for which to average over in pyramidal weighting scheme
+roll_mean_window: integer number of adjacent genes for which to average over in pyramidal weighting scheme\
-avg_bead_per_bin: integer of average number of beads there should be per bin
+avg_bead_per_bin: integer of average number of beads there should be per bin \
-pos: TRUE if doing spatial and expressional binning, FALSE if just expressional binning
+pos: TRUE if doing spatial and expressional binning, FALSE if just expressional binning\
-pos_k: positional weight
+pos_k: positional weight\
-ex_k: expressional weight
+ex_k: expressional weight\
-hc_function_bin: hierarchical clustering function for binning
+hc_function_bin: hierarchical clustering function for binning\
-spatial_vars_to_plot: character vector of features to plot/columns of metadata
+spatial_vars_to_plot: character vector of features to plot/columns of metadata\
-scale_bin_thresh_hard: TRUE if using strict, absolute thresholds for expression thresholds and FALSE if adjusting depending on the sample
+scale_bin_thresh_hard: TRUE if using strict, absolute thresholds for expression thresholds and FALSE if adjusting depending on the sample\
-lower_bound_cnv: numeric float to represent the lower cap for CNV scores
+lower_bound_cnv: numeric float to represent the lower cap for CNV scores\
-upper_bound_cnv: numeric float to represent the upper cap for CNV scores
+upper_bound_cnv: numeric float to represent the upper cap for CNV scores \
-hc_function_cnv: character for which hierarchical clustering function to use for CNV-calling
+hc_function_cnv: character for which hierarchical clustering function to use for CNV-calling\
-hc_function character: for which hierarchical clustering function to use for visualzing CNV heat map
+hc_function character: for which hierarchical clustering function to use for visualzing CNV heat map\
-quantile_plot_cluster_label: character string of which column name to keep in quantile plot
+quantile_plot_cluster_label: character string of which column name to keep in quantile plot\
-hc_function_silhouette: character string for which hierarchical clustering function to use for the Silhouette method
+hc_function_silhouette: character string for which hierarchical clustering function to use for the Silhouette method\
-max_k_silhouette: integer of number max number of clusters to evaluate (2:max_k_silhouette) in Silhouette method
+max_k_silhouette: integer of number max number of clusters to evaluate (2:max_k_silhouette) in Silhouette method\
-hc_function_plot_clones: character string for which hierarchical clustering function to use in plotting clones
+hc_function_plot_clones: character string for which hierarchical clustering function to use in plotting clones\
-chrom_ord: character vector of order and names of chromosomes
+chrom_ord: character vector of order and names of chromosomes\
-chrom_colors: character vector of which colors each chromosome should be in heat map
+chrom_colors: character vector of which colors each chromosome should be in heat map\
-text_size: integer of size of text in some ggplots
+text_size: integer of size of text in some ggplots\
-title_size: integer of size of title in some ggplots
+title_size: integer of size of title in some ggplots\
-legend_size_pt: integer of size of legend text size in some ggplots
+legend_size_pt: integer of size of legend text size in some ggplots\
 legend_height_bar: integer of height of legend bar in some ggplots

 ### Results
-##### Results will appear in plotDir
+Results will appear in OUPUT_DIRECTORY and plotDir